-- (1) Notices will be called on in the order in which they appear on the Notice Paper and will take precedence over Orders of the Day. - (2) A notice of motion which, at the adjournment of the Council, has not been called on will be listed on the Notice Paper for the next sitting day.
+- (1) Notices will be called on in the order in which they appear on the Notice Paper and will take precedence over orders of the day. - (2) A member may move a motion on behalf of another member, with their consent. - (3) A notice of motion which, at the adjournment of the Council, has not been called on will be listed on the Notice Paper for the next sitting day, unless the motion has been discharged pursuant to Standing Order 6.08.